 But the useful life of many assets doesn't follow a straight line.
 So the IRS allows accelerated depreciation, which puts most of the expense of the asset in the first years it is used.
 Depreciation on autos, for example, is accelerated.
 Section 179 deductions are an example of accelerated depreciation provisions set up by the U.S. government to encourage expenditures on capital assets.

-The two most common types of accelerated depreciation are "sum of the years digits" and "double declining balance."
+The two most common methods of accelerating depreciation are "sum of the years digits" and "double declining balance."
 Here is (briefly) how each works:

 - Under double declining balance, the asset is depreciated twice as fast as under straight line.
 Using the example above, 10% of the cost is depreciated each year using straight line.
 Doubling the rate would mean that 20% would be depreciated each year, so the asset would be fully depreciated in 5 years, rather than 10.